 Poetry doesn’t belong on a shelf.
 When taken down and passed around, poetry repels dust—from the page, the soul, and the truth.

 Poetry to the People, an ongoing project of This Land Press, puts poetry into the hands of passersby.
 The readings are recorded and compiled and, when combined with interview and sound, are transformed into unflinching examples of the power of the form.
 This month we celebrate the book borne of this project, an anthology of work by acclaimed poets living in the middle of America.
 On Thursday, Nov.
 7, at The Church Studio in Tulsa, we’ll introduce the book with an evening of performance, song, poets, and poetry.
 It’s exciting, and it’s but one of many literary events taking place this month across our state, the and birthplace of some of the world’s best words.
 Mark your calendars; most of these events are free to attend and open to the public.
+You can also find some awesome books at Mossgreen Childrens Books.

 - Nov.
 1: Dia de los Muertos Festival, an evening of food, flowers, artwork, performances, music, dancing, and murals, at Living Arts of Tulsa, starting at 5:30 p.m.; storytelling as part of Dia de los Muertos at Myriad Gardens in OKC, 4-6 p.m.; OKC Pops: Sci-Fi Spectacular with George Takei at OKC Civic Center Music Hall, Nov.
 1-2; Book signing with Ree Drummond, a.k.a.
 The Pioneer Woman, with her latest, Pioneer Woman Cooks: A Year of Holidays, at Steve’s Sundry Books & Magazines in Tulsa, 5 p.m.